-Avoid having more bends than necessary, and limit the length of the flue pipe so as not to reduce the draught.
+Avoid having any more than 2 bends in the flue system and limit the length of the offset between bends.

 Fresh air supply

 A wood-burning stove requires air for combustion.
 As a result, firing a wood-burning stove will help create a healthy climate in your house.
 If the house is very tightly sealed, and particularly if there is a cooker hood or ventilation system in the house, it may be necessary to install an air grate in the room in which the wood-burning stove is installed.
 Otherwise there may not be enough draught in the chimney, which may result in the stove not being able to burn properly, and smoke may come out of the stove when the fire door is opened.